A diver glides through the murky depths of the Persian Gulf, tracing the length of a submerged Boeing 747 airplane.

 “Corrosion will also lead to the subsequent loss of structural integrity, potentially affecting marine life living in the area or becoming a safety threat to visitor divers.”

-The Bahrain Tourism and Exhibition Agency said the aircraft will be specially prepared before it is lowered into the water.
+The Bahrain Tourism and Exhibition Agency said the aircraft was specially prepared before it was lowered into the water.

-"All aircraft surfaces will be subjected to a high-pressure wash with bio-friendly detergents to ensure all post-production coatings, oil and grime are removed," a spokesperson told CNN Travel.
+“All aircraft surfaces will be subjected to a high-pressure wash with bio-friendly detergents to ensure all post-production coatings, oil and grime are removed,” a spokesperson told CNN Travel, before the airplane was sunk.

 “Furthermore, a vast amount of time has been spent removing contaminants from the aircraft.
 This has included removing all wiring, all hydraulic, pneumatic and fuel systems, and all adhesives, insulation, plastics, rubbers, chemicals or other potential toxic substances.”